idossha/AB-testing-visualization/README.md

 ## Image Pairing and PDF Generation
 This project provides a Python script for pairing images stored in two different directories, optionally resizing them, and then combining these paired images into a single PDF document.
 It's particularly useful for visual comparison tasks, such as A/B testing results, before-and-after scenarios, or any situation where side-by-side image comparison is needed.
+Since the original A:B script, I added a number of other cells to expand functionality to provide flexibility for different scenerios.

+#### Other scripts

+imag_to_pdf.py &

 #### Features
 Pair images from two separate directories based on matching filenames.